You are here

 Karen is also a familiar face and leading appraiser on the PBS Emmy Award-winning TV series Antiques Roadshow.
 Sought-after by the media, Karen is a regular contributor to art and antiques publications, symposiums, web sites, and blogs.
 She lectures and conducts benefit auctions and appraisal events for non-profit and for-profit institutions nationwide.
 Karen holds a Master's degree in Art History from Boston University.

-David Lee, FAIA, is a principal with Stull and Lee, Inc. where he directs a wide array of architectural, urban design, and planning projects.
+M. David Lee, FAIA, is a principal with Stull and Lee, Inc. where he directs a wide array of architectural, urban design, and planning projects.
 He spent many years as an adjunct professor in the Department of Planning and Urban Design at the Harvard Graduate School of Design and has been on the faculties of the Rhode Island School of Design and the Massachusetts Institute of Technology.

-Mr. Lee is the current Chair of MassArt's Board of Trustees and served as president of the Boston Society of Architects in 1992 and in May 2007, he was one of three design resource persons invited to present at the National Endowment for the Arts and Conference of Mayor's first International Mayor's Institute in Warsaw, Poland.
+David served as president of the Boston Society of Architects in 1992 and in May 2007, he was one of three design resource persons invited to present at the National Endowment for the Arts and Conference of Mayor's first International Mayor's Institute in Warsaw, Poland.

 William McQuillan is the Founder of Boylston Properties, a Boston-based real estate development firm founded in 1983.
 Bill has almost 40 years of experience in real estate development of retail, office, laboratory, hospitality and mixed use projects.